PhilHippo/Ai-lab-object-detection/README.md

 ### Negative Samples

 Negative samples are images of environments not containing the object we want to detect, but where the object is likely to be found.
-For this reason Negative Samples are also called Background Samples or Background Images.
+For this reason, Negative Samples are also called Background Samples or Background Images.

 These negative images should then be listed in a special **Negative Description File** file whose structure is shown below:

-***DA COMPLETARE UNA VOLTA SISTEMATE LE CARTELLE***

 To build it we use the **negDesFileGenerator()** function in fileGeneration.py.